eswan18/gradual-typing-prez/README.md

-# Module Template

-This repo serves as the basis for new education slideshow modules that I build.

-Right now, I'm using [Premark](https://github.com/eswan18/premark), a fork of [Remarker](https://github.com/tylerdave/remarker), in which I've added the ability to stitch multiple "sections" together into a single slideshow.
+# Gradual Typing (in Python)

+This module is meant as a high-level introduction to the idea of gradual typing, using Python's type hints and [mypy](https://mypy.readthedocs.io/en/stable/) as an implementation to discuss, but not focusing too heavily on Python itself.

+## Building the Slides

+This uses [Premark](https://github.com/eswan18/premark), a tool to generate a slide deck from multiple markdown files.
-On a Unix-y system, build your presentation with:
+Install Premark and then, on a Unix-system, build your presentation with:
 ```bash
 make slides
 ```

-Simply open the produced `slides.html` in your browser to see the slides.
+Then simply open the produced `slides.html` in your browser.

 ## Exporting to PDF